Unit 1: GPS/GNSS Fundamentals

 Accuracy, Precision, and Error exercise

 It is ideal for instructors to have previously collected high precision coordinates for the monument.
 The monument should be easy to access and does not need to be significant for any purpose other than this assignment.
 Coordinates should be obtained using a variety of GNSS techniques with varying precision and accuracy, but even identical instruments will return inconsistent positions.
 Exporting the data off multiple devices, moving it to the community sheet and transforming it to a projected coordinate systems is a non-trivial task.
 It is good to practice this before asking the students to do it.
+Alternatively, to increase efficiency and guarantee exercise success, the students could go through the process of setting up the data collection, but the instructor ultimately presents them with a pre-prepared data set collected sometime prior.

 It is important for the outcome of this exercise to collect simultaneous time-interval positions with multiple devices, so that they may be compared.
 This can be done on consumer/recreational and mapping-grade devices by using the "track" feature that records a position every 'x' minutes or seconds.
 Many of those features have settings that require a threshold movement distance before a new position can be collected.
 Be sure to disable this and know other equipment-specific settings beforehand.